pydata/xarray/doc/user-guide/terminology.rst

         results.

     labeled
-        labeled refers to the way data is named with meaningful labels or coordinates.Instead of just having numerical indices to locate values, xarray allows you to attach labels to each dimension.
+        Labeled data has metadata describing the context of the data, not just the raw data values.
+        These can be tick labels (stored as Coordinates) or unique names for each array. labels are constituted by two main components: coordinates and attributes.
 These labels provide context and meaning to the data, making it easier to understand and work with.
 If you have temperature data for different cities over time.
 Using xarray, you can label the dimensions: one for cities and another for time.